shahabvshahabi1996/data-structure-algorithms/algorithms/sort/bubble-sort.md

 |---|---|---|---|---|---|---|---|

 <br></br>
-Now we want to sort it in acsending order.
+Now we want to sort it in ascending order.

 ```
 LOOP